Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/make_demo.md

 > Makefile:2: *** missing separator (did you mean TAB instead of 8 spaces?).
 Stop.

-## Multiple rules example and phony targets
+## Multiple Rules Example and Phony Targets

 - Show `sse.hpp` and `sse.cpp` in subfolder `sse`.
 - Use it.